joalen/Nexity/README.md

 - Function definitions (f x = expr)
 - Pipe operators (| func | arg)

+Credits to: https://jeremymikkola.com/posts/2018_03_25_understanding_algorithm_w.html for a nice read on how the Hindley-Milner (Algorithm W) works.
+Note: taking programming language paradigms will help you understand most of what the article talks about.

 ### Architecture Summary
 This is the flow of Nexity (as a state machine):
 <img width="1327" height="455" alt="image" src="https://github.com/user-attachments/assets/c838ffb0-1e90-44d7-88b2-5376360106ea" />